Departmental Honors are awarded to qualified undergraduate majors in recognition of scholarly achievement. To be eligible, a student must:

-- Be a Chemistry or Biochemistry major with a cumulative grade point average of at least 3.3, or obtain permission from the departmental honors advisor.
+1. Be a Chemistry and Biochemistry major with a cumulative grade point average in the major of at least 3.3, or obtain permission from the Departmental Honors Advisor.

 2. Complete a research project in chemistry or biochemistry.
 This requirement is normally satisfied by taking 6 (or more) credit hours of independent study (Chem 4901).
 With the approval of the Department Honors Advisor, a student may substitute an equivalent amount of research work done through the UROP or Hughes Initiative programs, or through other individual arrangements.
 Students may carry out their research with a faculty advisor from another department, so long as the work is chemistry or biochemistry related.
 In exceptional circumstances, with prior approval, students may satisfy the requirements for advanced work with 3 credit hours of independent study and 3 credit hours in a formal, graduate level course.

 The faculty committee for each candidate recommends the award of summa cum laude, magna cum laude, cum laude, or in rare cases no honors.
 The recommendation if then considered by the Honors council of the College of Arts and Sciences, and the council votes upon the award of Honors for each candidate.
 The departmental recommendation is based upon the candidates GPA, research accomplishments, and written and oral presentations.
 A strong performance in one area can compensate for an average showing in another.
 The following general guidelines apply: